 “Conservative operations add costs,” said Cathy Webking, a longtime Texas energy lawyer.

 ERCOT’s new approach to operating the grid means asking power plants to be online and available in case they’re needed.
 That means paying generators a prescribed price to run no matter what happens.
 Winter storm Uri may be behind us, but we are still paying for what happened and probably will continue to pay into the foreseeable future.

 Texans will soon be seeing an additional charge on their energy bill that will repay ERCOT some of the money.
 You will see this line item on your statement from Pogo (and any other electricity retailer) as the ERCOT Winter Storm Uri Charge.

 Heads up for what the PUCT is predicting

 We wish we could say that the Texas weather is done with its shenanigans.
 Unfortunately, weather patterns are becoming more extreme—hotter summers and colder winters.
 You may want to prepare by getting familiar with some energy saving tips and tricks to keep your electric usage under wraps so you can stay within budget.
-If you are a Pogo Prepaid electricity customer, that is awesome.
+If you are a Pogo prepay power customer, that is awesome.
 If you are not a Pogo customer, you can still find benefit in these tips.